Habib Ullah Khan (politician): Personal life

 Khan was born on 31 January 1935 in Nabinagar, Bengal Presidency.
 His father was Abdus Shakur Khan.

 Khan was married to Salma Khan, who was a diplomat and served as an ambassador of Bangladesh to Indonesia.
-She died on July 2022.
+She died in July 2022.
 They were survived by their only daughter, Humana Khan.

 Career

 As a politician, Khan joined the Bangladesh Nationalist Party (BNP) and contested in the 18 February 1979 general election from Comilla-5 (now Brahmanbaria-5) and was elected as an MP for the 2nd parliament.
 The parliament's first session sat on 2 April 1979.
 During his time as MP, he first served as the Minister of Information and Broadcasting under Ziaur Rahman and after the assassination of Rahman, he served as the Minister of Textiles and Jute under Abdus Sattar's new cabinet.
 He continued his post until the 1982 coup d'état.

-In his diplomatic career, he is highly notable for being the first ambassador of Bangladesh to South Africa as Bangladesh established ties with the country after the election of Nelson Mandela and the end of apartheid.
+In his diplomatic career, Khan served as the first ambassador of Bangladesh to South Africa as Bangladesh established ties with the country after the election of Nelson Mandela and the end of apartheid.

 Khan was also associated with some social and human development organizations.
 He was one of the founders of 'Assistance for Blind Children (ABC)', which is a Bangladeshi NGO for blind children.
 He was a former district governor of Rotary International in Bangladesh.

 Death

-Khan died at Dhaka's Evercare Hospital around 5:45 PM (BDT).
+Khan died at Evercare Hospital in Dhaka on 7 January 2023.